MicrosoftDocs/nav-content/dynamics-nav-app/across-how-use-approval-workflows.md

 ---
-title: Approve or Reject Documents in Workflows| Microsoft Docs
+title: Approve or Reject Documents in Workflows
 description: Request, reject, or delegate an approval of, for example, a purchase or sales document, as part of a workflow.
 documentationcenter: ''
 author: SorenGP